AdobeDocs/campaign-classic.en/help/message-center/using/testing-message-templates.md

 ## Personalization data {#personalization-data}

 It is possible to use data in the message template to test transactional message personalization.
 This functionality is used to generate a preview or send a proof.
-If you install the **Deliverability** module, this data allows you to display a rendering of the messages for various internet access providers (**Inbox rendering**: for more on this, refer to [this section](../../delivery/using/inbox-rendering.md)).
+You can also display the rendering of the message for various internet access providers.
+For more on this, see [inbox rendering](../../delivery/using/inbox-rendering.md).

 The purpose of this data is to test your messages before their final delivery.
-These messages do not coincide with actual data to be processed by Message Center.
-However, the XML structure must be identical to that of the event stored in the execution instance, as shown below.
+These messages do not coincide with actual data to be processed.
+However, the XML structure must be identical to that of the event stored in the execution instance, as shown below:

 ![](assets/messagecenter_create_custo_006.png)

-This information enables you to personalize message content using personalization tags (for more on this, refer to [Creating the message content](../../message-center/using/creating-the-message-template.md#creating-message-content)).
+This information enables you to personalize message content using personalization tags (for more on this, see [Creating the message content](../../message-center/using/creating-the-message-template.md#creating-message-content)).

+1. Select the transactional message template.

-1. In the message template, click the **[!UICONTROL Seed addresses]** tab.
+1. In the template, click the **[!UICONTROL Seed addresses]** tab.

 1. In the event content, enter the test information in XML format.

    ![](assets/messagecenter_create_custo_001.png)

+1. Click **[!UICONTROL Save]**.

 ## Transactional message preview {#transactional-message-preview}